xishantingyu/SESE/day1/problems_in_day1_homework.md

 *	no blank line between paragraphs
 *	unnecessary attachments
 *	used lower case while upper case is expected
 *	Chinese punctuations in English
+*	no space after the punctuation
 *	typos
 	- use a spell checker